quarkusio/quarkus/README.md

 Both the application and the test itself run in the same JVM, so in addition to integration testing over HTTP it is also possible to directly test application components.

-### Native Image Based Testing
+#### Native Image Based Testing

-To test the native image you can use the `org.jboss.shamrock.junit.GraalTest` runner.
+To test the native image you can use the `org.jboss.shamrock.junit.SubstrateTest` runner.

 These tests must be integration tests, as the image is generally built during the packaging phase.
 As such they should follow the Maven Failsafe naming convention (\*ITCase).